thelowlypeon/thelowlypeon.github.io/_posts/2016-12-25-cloth-diapers.md

 In the months leading up to our daughter Lily's birth, my wife and I did a bunch of research about all the _stuff_ we'd need.
-It was overwhelming, seeing just how much _stuff_ involved in adding a new human to the mix.
+It was overwhelming, seeing just how much _stuff_ is involved in adding a new human to the mix.
 It was in fact _so_ overwhelming that I quickly entered this mode of trying to minimize how much stuff we'd need, and after visualizing the hundreds of diapers -- estimates averaged around 8-12 diapers _per day_ -- we'd have stocked up in Lily's room, I started researching cloth diapers.